Bedford’s Historic Destination

 Although our doors are not currently open to the public, we’d like to continue to help you to explore Bedford’s heritage through our collections and local history publications.

-Our Latest Announcement
+Our Latest Announcements

 • Newsletter February/March 2024